zowe/zowe-jcl-intellij/README.md

-# Zowe IntelliJ JCL Features
+# Zowe™ JCL plug-in for IntelliJ IDEA™
-Plugin for supporting JCL features in Intellij IDEA.
+Plug-in for supporting JCL features in Intellij IDEA™.
 The syntax highlight is available for .jcl files.

 ## For Developers